ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-22-house-plants-find-the-best-indoor-plants-of-2020.md

 ## How to take care of house plants?

 As every type of house plant is different, they have various needs.
 For this reason when you choose particular types of potted plants, make sure to provide the **best conditions to them, for their proper growth and blooming**.
-Nevertheless, there are some general rules that can help you take care of your indoor plants.
+There are some general rules that can help you take care of your indoor plants.

 {% fig %}
 ![How to take care of house plants?](/uploads/rosliny-doniczkowe.jpg "How to take care of house plants?")
 {% endfig %}

-One of the basic rules of plants care is **regular watering.** It's important to water the plants according to the needs of particular species.
-Most of the potted plants require **intense watering in spring**, as it's the time of **blooming**.
+One of the most basic rules of plants care is **regular watering.** It's important to water the plants according to the needs of particular species.
+Most of the potted plants require **intense watering in spring**, as it's the time when they **bloom**.

-Spring is the season when potted plants require the most work. **March and April is the best time for fertilizing.** It will help your plants to bloom and enliven the already existing shoots and roots.
+Spring is the season when potted plants require the most attention. **March and April is the best time for fertilizing.** It will help your plants to bloom and enliven the already existing shoots and roots.
 Spring is also a good time for repotting too large house plants into bigger containers – or **dividing them into smaller parts**.

-You should keep the **hygiene of the house plants leaves** throughout the whole year.
-Sprinkle their surface with clean water weekly, especially in winter when the air is more dry due to heating.
+You should keep the **the house plants leaves clean** throughout the whole year.
+Sprinkle their surface with clean water weekly, especially in winter when the air is more dry due to central heating.

 {:.distinction.distinction-information}
 Keep your plants in good condition in the autumn as well.
 It's the best time to prepare them for their winter rest.
 Avoid fertilizing the house plants in autumn – you should wait until spring.